PubChimps/FivetranDevDay/README.md

 | Fivetran will be added to Redshift with *Add partner integration* |

 # Fivetran <a name="fivetran"></a>
+Here Fivetran is set up to automate the process of sending data to Redshift

 | ![ft1.jpg](images/ft1.jpg) |
 |:--:|